AmitS1009/Test-Impact-Analyzer/README.md

 ## Why This Approach

-The intent was to ship a working MVP quickly, demonstrate engineering judgment, and explicitly call out limitations — similar to how real-world infra tooling evolves.
+The intent was to ship a working MVP quickly, demonstrate engineering judgment, and explicitly call out limitations, similar to how real-world infra tooling evolves.

 This mirrors how I would approach this problem in production: start conservative, ship early, then incrementally improve accuracy.